graemevissers/DiscoTime/README.md

+# DiscoTime
-# disco-time is a starter document to teach Javascript beginners how to add event listeners to a button
+DiscoTime is a starter document to teach Javascript beginners how to add event listeners to a button